hellosweta/MappingPoverty/README.md

 ### Bonus Features:

-- Allow users to hover over data points and see data
+- Allow users to hover over data points and see data allowing for an interactive map using the Leaflet library
 - Display different poverty measures
 - Add health insurance coverage to allow users to relate coverage and poverty
 - Add maps show population and poverty in 2010 to show change over time